syncforynab/fintech-to-ynab/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/fintech-to-ynab/fintech-to-ynab)

 Automatically push Monzo and Starling transactions to YNAB in realtime.
-Also import historical transactions for many more banks.
+Also import historical transactions from Barclays, Revolut Business, Nationwide, Natwest and many more banks.

 ## Features
   - Push your Monzo and Starling transactions into YNAB in realtime